atiquinnn/FHS-Zapisky/Old Norse Literature/Old Norse Literature.md

 # Old Norse literature
-- Grampheme notes: DH is the voiced dental fricative, TH is the unvoiced, OE is the O with umlaut
+- Grampheme notes: DH is the voiced dental fricative, TH is the unvoiced, OE is the O with umlaut eg Ð,Þ,Ö
 ## First Lecture
 - Different lenses of approach
 - Short test at the end